cerana/cerana/providers/clusterconf/README.md

 	*BundleConf

 	// Nodes contains the set of nodes on which the dataset is currently in use.
-	// THe map keys are serials.
+	// The map keys are serials.
 	Nodes map[string]net.IP `json:"nodes"`
 	// ModIndex should be treated as opaque, but passed back on updates.
 	ModIndex uint64 `json:"modIndex"`